naveen2003-21/Ex_6_Personal-Information-of-Student/README.md

  ```
 /*
 Program to develop personal information for student
-Developed by: V A Jithendra
+Developed by: Naveen kumar A
-RegisterNumber:  212221230043
+RegisterNumber:  212221240032
 */
 ```